from a handpicked tutor in LIVE 1-to-1 classes

 How To Find Domain and Range of Trigonometric Functions?

-Domain and Range of Trigonometric Functions can be found by checking where the function is defined and the output values of the function for each input value.
+Domain and Range of Trigonometric Functions can be found by checking where the function is defined and what are the output values of the function for each input value.

 What is the Range of Cos Square theta?